SocialGeeks/ctf1challenges/raspberrypi/challenge_server/README.md

 As root immediately after flashing with http://archlinuxarm.org/platforms/armv6/raspberry-pi

+## Change root password to something long and random

+	passwd

 ## Update system and go do something else for a while

 	pacman -Syu